-The event loop also reschedules a TIMER\DONE event for timeout\ms milliseconds in future every time it receives any event.
+The event loop also reschedules a TIMER\DONE event for timeout\ms milliseconds in the future every time it receives any event.

-The audio driver, video driver, and printer driver are completely passive components: they initiate no messages of their own, only responding to messages they receive.
+The audio driver, video driver, and printer driver are passive components: they only respond to received messages and initiate no messages of their own.